helgoboss/helgobox/doc/user-guide.md

 touch state.
 For example, if you have a push encoder, you could map the "push" event to the touch state, allowing you to write automation only while you are touching the encoder.
 Or if you don't have a push encoder, you could just use some spare button.

+###### Go to marger/region

+Navigates to a specific marker or region.
+Here's the behavior in detail:

+- Regions
+    - If the project is stopped, the editor cursor immediately jumps to the start position of the given region.
+    - If the project is playing, playback will continue with the given region as soon as the currently playing region or measure has finished playing.
+This is called "smooth seek".
+- Markers
+    - If the project is stopped, the editor cursor immediately jumps to the given marker.
+    - If the project is playing, playback will immediately be continued at the given marker.

+The cool thing about this target compared to REAPER's built-in actions is that it allows to target arbitrarily many markers/regions (either by position or by ID) ... and that it supports visual feedback!
+If you assign this target to a button which has an LED and, you will be possible to see which marker/region is currently playing just by looking at your controller.

+User interface elements specific to this target:

+- **Anchor:** The dropdown next to the marker/bookmark list allows you to choose if you want to refer to the marker/region by its user-assigned ID or by its position on the timeline.
+- **Regions:** Switches between markers and regions.
+- **Set to now!:** This sets the target to the currently playing (or currently focused, if stopped) marker/region.

 ##### Category "Virtual"